Updated July 10, 2023

 Tax Accounting and VAT

-VAT is value-added tax and is categorized under the indirect tax.
+VAT is a value-added tax and is categorized under the indirect tax.
 VAT accounting is applicable only if the company has its business registered for VAT.
 Some of the common ways to account for Value added tax are:

 - Cash accounting system where all VAT is applicable at the time of cash receipt rather than receipt of invoice